 In accordance with DfT regulations, a new body scanner has been installed in LCY central search and will begin to be used with randomly-selected passengers and staff from September 1.

 The ‘eqo Millimeter Wave Scanner’ is the latest in security-screening technology, scanning passengers quickly, easily and unobtrusively.
 Although the scanning process is obligatory for those passengers who are selected, it can also be chosen by passengers in preference to a ‘pat down’ search.
 The scan - which takes a matter of seconds - displays a generic mannequin figure with no distinguishing features.

 The scanner uses millimeter wave imaging to produce the image, which will highlight any concealed, potentially threatening, objects.
 Millimetre wave technology is harmless and the scanner can be used by anyone, regardless of any medical or physical condition, who is able to stand in the scanner.

 Frequently Asked Questions

-The scanner represents the future of security search, and is being installed in accordance with DfT regulations.
+The scanners represent the future of security screening and are installed in accordance with DfT regulations.

-The passenger steps in to the machine, and, while they are in the machine, will be asked to turn around.
+The passenger steps in to the machine, and, while they are in the machine will receive instructions from a security officer.
 The process takes a matter of seconds and an outline image is produced immediately.